Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-Medneed is building a service network of certified professionals and verified vendors to help improve access to quality medical care in communities and build the future of healthcare in Africa and beyond.
+Medneed is improving end-to-end access to essential products and procedures for brain and nervous system health.

+Bringing together a network of scientists, medical professionals and healthcare vendors; we share important advances that are helping in better understanding and accessibility of therapeutics for more people.

 ![Support patient](/images/illustrations/doc-pharm.png)

-On Medneed, you can reliably order and get what you need for quality medical care in a few minutes.
+On Medneed, you can reliably order and book for whatever you need for quality medical care in a few minutes.

 Medneed empowers users with access to quality medical care when they need it and where they need it.